labeveryday/auto-hue/README.md

 Script is used to control my Phillips Hue lights settings for my YouTube videos.

-Documentation on lights coming soon
+Documentation on lights coming soon!